How Long to Keep Your Credit Card Statements: What You Should Know

 For Business Owners

 Similar to consumers, business owners can benefit from holding onto credit card statements for at least a year in order to track business expenses.
-If referenced for tax purposes, it’s wise to keep credit card statements stored away for seven years to help resolve any future potential tax issues that may arise.
+If referenced for tax purposes, it’s wise to keep credit card statements stored away for seven years to help resolve any future tax issues that may arise.

 When You Should Keep Credit Card Statements Longer